Bobonaro Municipality

-Bobonaro (Município Bobonaro, Munisípiu Bobonaru, or Munisípiu Buburnaru) is a municipality (and was formerly a district) in the Democratic Republic of Timor-Leste commonly known as East Timor.
+Bobonaro (Município Bobonaro, Munisípiu Bobonaru, or Munisípiu Buburnaru) is a municipality (and was formerly a district) in Timor-Leste.
 It is the second-most western municipality on the east half of the island.
-It has a population of 92,045 (Census 2010) and an area of 1,376 km².
+It has a population of 92,045 (Census 2010) and an area of 1,376 km2.

-Etymology
+Toponymy

-The word Bobonaro is said to be a Portuguese approximation of the Tetum language word Buburnaru, which means 'tall eucalypt'.
-However, there are also other explanations for the origin of the municipality's name.
+Bobonaro is said to be a Portuguese approximation of the Tetum language word Buburnaru, which means 'tall eucalypt', but there are also other explanations for the origin of the municipality's name.